BYU-CS-260/debugging-javascript/README.md

 Then, use the Developer Tools in your browser of choice to debug the program, using breakpoints and examining the code as it runs.
 Do NOT insert console.log statements!
-Follow the best practices described in the video above.
+Follow the best practices described in the videos above.

 This code calls a [Numbers API](http://numbersapi.com/).
 You'll want to be familiar with the URL structure at the link above.